15 Mar The 5 Biggest Event Planning Mistakes

-The Fix: Create a detailed floor plan, finalizing it at least a week prior to the event date.
+The Fix: Mistakes like this can be avoided by finalizing a detailed floor plan at least a week prior to the event date.
 This will make the unloading and set up process as easy as possible.
 You’ll save valuable time, as you’ll know exactly where to unload items based on their placement in the floor plan.
 A couple things to keep in mind during the creation process:

 - If you’re working off venue floor plans make sure they’re to scale

 - Share your final floor plans with everyone involved in the event

 - Pay attention to fire codes!
 Don’t ever block doorways or hallways – even if the venue says, “we do it all the time”

 - Ask your vendors for their space requirements so you can allocate enough room for them

 Failing to Schedule a Walk Through with Clients and Vendors

 Failing to schedule a walk through with clients and vendors essentially leaves everyone in the dark.
 Failing to share this information with your client and key event personnel could result in mass chaos and a very unhappy client.

 The Fix: Including this step in your planning process every time will make your client satisfaction rates shoot through the roof!
 They’ll know exactly what they’re getting on the day of the event, and if they’re not happy with something you can easily make adjustments based on feedback from the walk through.
 Including vendors and any necessary event staff will make for seamless communication and execution.
 An additional step we take with clients to really guarantee they know exactly what they’re paying for is 3D renderings.

 Not Using a Packing List